 The IOM energy recommendations (and any nutrients that are a percentage of energy requirements) rely on incorporation of a weight, height, age, and physical activity level for a given sex and life stage group.
 The WHO/FAO energy requirements (and some nutrient requirements) rely on a weight and physical activity level for a given age, sex, life stage group.
 Thus, for IOM and WHO/FAO calculations, the choice of weight, height, and age can have a significant impact on energy needs.
 The India energy and nutrient requirements are provided by age, sex, physical activity, and life stage group, for a set reference height and weight that is also given for that group.

 When individual height and weight data are available, researchers can create individual-specific requirements by using the individual’s current weight and height, resulting in an Estimated Energy Requirement (EER).
-The EER is “the average dietary energy intake that is predicted to maintain energy balance in a healthy adult of a defined age, gender, weight, height, and level of physical activity consistent with good health.”
-(IOM 2006).
+The EER is “the average dietary energy intake that is predicted to maintain energy balance in a healthy adult of a defined age, gender, weight, height, and level of physical activity consistent with good health” (IOM 2006).
 The WHO/FAO equivalent is the Total Energy Expenditure (TEE) which is the “energy spent, on average, in a 24-hour period by an individual, or a group of individuals.”
 (FAO, 2004)

 In cases where individuals’ heights and weights are not collected or as a simplifying assumption, the calculations for energy or nutrient requirements are made for the entire age, sex life stage group using the reference height and weight determined by the reference standard.
 While IOM, WHO/FAO, and India all provide reference weights and heights for age, sex, life stage groups, the gold standard recognized by nutritionists are the WHO child growth standards.
 These standards were developed in 2006 using measurements collected globally, using measurements for children under 5 and then extrapolation of references for children 5-19 years old.
 (WHO, 2006).